 Brother Coverstitch machines:

-Brother machines have long been highly appreciated by consumers, thanks to reliability, durability, excellent assembly, thoughtful ergonomics.
+Brother machines have long been highly appreciated by consumers, thanks to their reliability, durability, excellent assembly, and thoughtful ergonomics.
 All the latest achievements and improvements were taken into account when developing the Brother coverstitch machine CV 3550, which was released quite recently, in 2017-2018 and for the moment seems to be only available through sewing machine dealers..

-- sturdy metal frame which effortlessly produces an incredible 1,100 stitches per minute
+- a sturdy metal frame that effortlessly produces an incredible 1,100 stitches per minute

 - easy to use even for a beginning seamstress